rossetti/KSLBook/docs/04-Chapter4.md

     }
 }
 ```
-The call `scheduleEvent(myEventActionTwo, 20.0)` schedules an event 20 time
+The the function call `scheduleEvent(myEventActionTwo, 20.0)` schedules an event 20 time
 units into the future where the event will be handled via the instance
 of the class `EventActionTwo`, which implements the `EventActionIfc` interface.
-The reference `myEventActionTwo` refers to an object of type `EventActionTwo`,
+The reference `myEventActionTwo` refers to an object of type `EventActionTwo,`
 which is an instance of the inner classes defined within
-`SchedulingEventExamples`.
-This variable is defined as as class property
+`SchedulingEventExamples.` This variable is defined as as class property
 on line 4 and an instance is created via the constructor.
 To
 summarize, the `initialize()` method is used to schedule the initial occurrences of the two types of events.
 The `initialize()` method occurs right before time 0.0.
 That is, it occurs right before the simulation clock starts.

 Now, let us examine the actions that occur for the two types of events.
-Within the `action()` method of `EventActionOne`, we see the following code:
+Within the `action()` method of `EventActionOne,` we see the following code:

 ```kt
 println("EventActionOne at time : $time")